 - If you'd like to add text to your image click on the Aa in the top right.
 Whatever you type will appear in the centre of the image once you select Done.

 - Once you have input your text and click on Add to your story.

 - If you don't want to post the image click on the X in the top left.
 You can choose to Keep or Discard the image.

 - When you are happy with the image click on Add to your story.

-The drawbacks to using this technique?
+The drawbacks of using this technique to post to Instagram Stories?
 It works best with Portrait images (landscape gets cropped).
 Nor can you upload videos this way.
-You also lose access to Instagram's advanced editing option and range of filters.

 Those are big drawbacks, but there are workarounds available.

 One of the lesser-known Mac web browsers is Vivaldi and it just so happens that you can post images to Instagram using Vivaldi without any of the complications described above.

 You can add Mobile as a web panel in Vivaldi and always use that setting when you visit Instagram.